NanayawAgyeman/Financial-Assistant/README.md

-# Financial-Assistant
+## Financial-Assistant
-An LLM project using Langchain, OpenAI and Streamlit
+# An LLM project using Langchain, OpenAI and Streamlit
+This app will take csv files, analyze and reply user queriesAD